 - European buyers need to buy fuel adaptor separately

 With an efficient, three-sided windshield, two 12,000 BTU burners, measuring in at only 23 by 14 inches and weighing only 10.2lbs, the Coleman Triton is a very portable, lightweight and reliable little stove than can easily be squeezed under a seat in your car (or even a large glove compartment!) when you hit the road for a camping trip.
-Compared to other tabletop competitors such as the Everest and Stansport, the Triton is a long way short in terms of power but is a touch lighter and cheaper.
-All in all, the Triton stands as a solid, middle-of-the-road option between true budget stoves and the more advanced, high-performance deities of the tabletop stove canon that are the Camp Chef Everest and the Stansport 2 Burner.
+Compared to other tabletop competitors such as the Camp Chef Everest and 3 Burner Blind, the Triton is a long way short in terms of power but is a touch lighter and cheaper.
+All in all, the Triton stands as a solid, middle-of-the-road option between true budget stoves and the more advanced, high-performance deities of the tabletop stove canon that are the Camp Chef offerings.
 Compared to the Coleman Classic, the Triton packs a bit more punch BTU-wise and is a tad sturdier – whether this is worth the slightly higher cost is for you to decide!